 Instructions

-- Add Jasmine rice, water and salt to a stainless steel bowl and keep aside.Separate the coconut cream and watery portion of the coconut milk and keep aside.
+- Add Jasmine rice, water, and salt to the stainless steel pot and keep aside.Separate the coconut cream and watery portion of the coconut milk and keep aside.

 - Turn the Instant Pot to Saute mode and heat oil.
 Add the massaman curry paste and saute for 10 to 15 seconds.